-This year was filled with good things, too, but after my close friend Nick died at the end of June, I knew I needed to make a change in my life before I lost myself completely.
+This year was filled with good things, too, but after my close friend Nick died in 2017, I knew I needed to make a change in my life before I lost myself completely.

 I’ve always dreamed of moving to Europe, attempting to rationalize it in my head for years but I was never brave enough to do it.
 Until now.

 When I got back from the funeral, I knew it was time for a change

 That night, my tickets to Europe were booked.
 When it was time to leave for the airport, I packed only a single suitcase, tricking myself into thinking that I would be back.
 Though, to be completely honest, I sort of always knew I wasn’t coming back.

 I’ve spoken about how travel is a sort of escape for me, and I think I really hoped that this trip would heal me like the trips before had tried to do.
 I hoped to return to New York with a fresh outlook on the world.
 But, life isn’t a fairytale and that didn’t happen.

 For the first time in my life, I left New York City and didn’t miss it at all.
 I kept extending my trip, telling myself that I just needed one more week.
 One day, as I was in Sicily, suffering from severe anxiety about returning home, I realized it wasn’t just one more week I needed.
 What I needed was a new chance on life.